George0828Zhang/Racer3D/README.md

 all_trans['Car'][1] = 0 // y
 all_trans['Car'][2] = -5 // z
 ```
-**note** that when setting an entire vector (list), it is not the values that are copied but the reference to the vector.
+**Note** that when setting an entire vector (list), it is not the values that are copied but the reference to the vector.
 This might cause some problems such as the example below.
 ```javascript
 all_trans['Car'] = all_default['Car']['translation']
 all_trans['Car'][2] = 99